CCaTS-CIM Precision Medicine Award

 Recipients of grants or awards supported by CCaTS may be asked to review applications for other CCaTS grants.

-Letters of intent are due by 5:00 p.m.
-Central time on Feb.
-12, 2020.
+Pre-applications (previously called letters of intent) are due by 5:00 p.m.
+Central time on June 20, 2022.
 They should be submitted through the START Application Tool (must be logged in to the Mayo Clinic network).

 Applicants are required to include the following as attachments with their full applications: